🇨🇾

 Is it safe to travel to Cyprus?

-How expensive is a trip to Cyprus?
+How much data should I buy for a 7-day trip to Cyprus?

 Ready for Cyprus?